Kansas Coalition Against Sexual and Domestic Violence

 It is important that you know what to expect from the criminal justice system.
-The information you provide to government officials like law enforcement, prosecutors, or victim witness coordinators, is not confidential.
+The information you provide to authorities like law enforcement, prosecutors, or victim witness coordinators is not confidential.
 In fact, it may become part of a public record.
-For more information about your privacy rights, see page 6.
+Understanding the impact on you of the information you choose to share is important when working with criminal justice professionals.
+See more information about your privacy rights.

 The criminal justice system can be confusing at times, and it moves slowly.
 It may take many months or even years before your case is resolved.
-Below is a brief overview of what to expect, but local practices can vary.
-A sexual assault advocate can help you better understand the process in your community and provide you with support.
+Below is a brief overview of what to generally expect.
+Local practices can vary.
+A sexual assault advocate in your area can help you better understand the process in your community and provide you with support.

 Use of Truth-Telling Devices Prohibited

-If you are reporting the sexual assault to law enforcement, a law enforcement officer and other officials such as a prosecutor will likely interview you.
-During the interview process, no government officials, including law enforcement and prosecutors, can require you to submit to a polygraph examination, most commonly known as a lie-detector test, in order to determine whether to move forward with the investigation, charging, or prosecution of the crime.
+If you are reporting the sexual assault to authorities, law enforcement officers and other officials such as a prosecutor will likely interview you.
+During the interview process, no government officials, including law enforcement and prosecutors, can make you take a polygraph examination, most commonly known as a lie-detector test, in order to determine whether to move forward with the investigation, charging, or prosecution of the crime.

-There are many times when you should receive notification from professionals working in the criminal justice system.
-Notification means that you are informed of something that is going to occur or has occurred.
-Notification may be in the form of a letter sent to your last known address.
-It is important that you keep your contact information up to date if you would like to receive notification.
+Some professionals working in the criminal justice system are required to notify you when certain events will occur or have occurred in a case.
+If you would like to receive these notifications, it is important to keep your contact information up to date because notification may be in the form of a letter sent to your last known address.
 The victim-witness coordinator, prosecutor, or sexual assault advocate should be able to provide you with information about who you need to give your contact information to in order to receive notification.

 Notification of Right to be Present at Public Hearings

-You can be notified of your right to be present at any public hearing any time when the defendant has the right to appear and be heard.
+The law requires that you must be notified of your right to be present at any public hearing any time the defendant has the right to appear and be heard.
 This includes, but is not limited to: preliminary hearings; trials; sentencing hearings; sentencing modification hearings; parole public comment sessions; and expungement hearings.
 If you provide your contact information to the prosecutor or municipal court clerk, they should provide you with this notification.
-In order to continue to receive notices, you must make sure to keep your contact information up to date.
+In order to continue to receive notices, make sure to keep your contact information up to date.

 Notification of Dismissal of Charges or Plea Agreements

-The prosecutor is also required to notify you before dismissing charges against the defendant and before declining to file charges against the defendant.
-The prosecutor must also provide you with information about any proposed plea agreements and notify you of your right to be present at a hearing where the plea agreement is reviewed or accepted.
-You may submit written arguments to the court prior to the date of the hearing.
+The prosecutor is required to notify you before dismissing charges against the defendant and when deciding not to file charges.
+The prosecutor must provide you with information about any proposed plea agreements and notify you of your right to be present at a hearing where the plea agreement is reviewed or accepted.
+You may submit a written statement to the court before the date of the hearing.
 The prosecutor must have your current contact information in order to notify you of these court dates.